ReneRugaba/hello-movies/README.md

 > * Get films datas by page.
 > * Search movies by characters or by title depending on the language chosen.
 > * Add movies to favorite page.
-> * Remove movies from favorite page or from home page.
+> * Remove movies from favorite page.
 > * The possibility of having access to the details of each film by clicking on the photo of it.
 > * The ability to navigate from page to page with pagination.